ahmedlasisi/csv-data-ingest/README.md

 PHPUnit is used to verify that the core functionalities, database interactions, and services work as expected.

-Run the PHPUnit Tests

-To execute all tests covered:
+To run tests:

 ```sh
 php bin/phpunit
 ```

-or for a more detail list
+For a detailed test output:

 ```sh
  php bin/phpunit --testdox --debug